-While other tutorials recommend items such as recycled tshirts and towels, if you want a finely detailed rug with tightly woven loops, you will need to have thinner and flatter fabric, preferably fabric which doesn’t shred at the edges or break off into little bits.
+While other tutorials recommend items such as recycled T-shirts and towels, if you want a finely detailed rug with tightly woven loops, you will need to have thinner and flatter fabric, preferably fabric that doesn’t shred at the edges or break off into little bits.

 Make sure that the fabric is of a certain length and width.
 To do the centre rings, a minimum of 30cm x 60cm may be needed and as you work outwards, more fabric is needed per colour ring.
 I often find bedsheets are the right size to work with on the large outer rings, while a recycled skirt is the right size for inner rings.

 Firstly look for any items in your wardrobe that have ripped in the wash.
 Chances are, they are exactly the kind of delicate, floaty fabric we are looking for.
 Old nightdresses with holes in them, or doona covers that have worn too thin are perfect for rag rug making.

 If you have any spare patchwork fabrics or other fabrics which weren’t 100% cotton but look OK, these can be used too.
 Visiting your local thrift shop, recycled clothing store or op shop can yield cheap but attractively patterned bedsheets, skirts, dresses and other clothing with thin fabric.